 You can add data to an Interana cluster in the following ways:

-- one-time ingest—a file or batch of files, ingest of static data (data-at-rest), at a prescribed time.
+- one-time import—a file or batch of files, ingest of static data (data-at-rest), at a prescribed time.

 - continuous ingest—a pipeline, like a cron job, that pushes content into the cluster at a steady (data-in-motion) rate.